larestrepo/plutus/Week05.md

     Contract.logInfo @String $ printf "forged %s" (show val)
 ```

 It takes the MintParams and returns the contract.
-It takes 4 parameters.
+It takes 4 parameters as it's been seen in previous lecture.
 - w: Tell/Writer is not used. (written in lower case to indicate is not used)
 - FreeSchema: (Blockchain actions) which access to the Endpoint previously defined
 - Text: for erro messages